IbraTech04/DriveClonrPro/Readme.md

 # DriveClonrPro

 The BEST way to clone your Google Drive files to your computer.

 ## About DriveClonrPro

 Alas!
 The successor to the absolute mess of a codebase known as DriveClonr has emerged!
 Oh, and it has a GUI now ^_^.
-DriveClonr was a MESS due to the timecrunch I built it under; Long story short I found a bug with how I was using the NextPageTokens and fixing it required a lot of code rewriting.
+DriveClonr was a MESS due to the time-crunch I built it under; Long-story-short: I found a bug with how I was using `NextPageTokens` and fixing it required a lot of code rewriting.
 Since my school Google Drive was at risk of being disabled at any moment, I took the lazy approach and wrote really basic patches to get by.... patches that remain to this day.
 I had plans to fix DriveClonr but never got around to it, until now!

 DriveClonrPro is a new take on the DriveClonr legacy, adding a GUI, proper OOP design, and a lot of other cool stuff.
 It's still in development, but it's already a lot better (and more importantly, stable) than DriveClonr.